UK breakdown coverGet a quote

 Car repairs are beset with potential problems:

-If a bolt or spark plug breaks while it's being removed the you will still be responsible for the cost of repair so long as the mechanic was working correctly using the correct procedure.
+If a bolt or spark plug breaks while it's being removed then you will still be responsible for the cost of repair so long as the mechanic was working correctly using the correct procedure.
+Where possible the garage should alert you to the possibility of such a problem and seek your permission to proceed.

 If the garage doesn't manage to fix the fault the first time then ask to speak to the mechanic – sometimes customer explanations of the fault don't reach the person who is working on the car or details get lost/confused.